 Here’s a colorful and tasty spinach or arugula scrambled tofu that’s festive enough for a company brunch, but simple enough to make for a weekend meal for you and yours.
 Serve with fresh bread and a fruit salad (or some simply sliced fruit — oranges go nicely with this.
 For serving a bigger crowd, this recipe is easy to double..

+Diced or mashed tofu?
 Some tofu scrambles are presented with diced tofu, and sometimes the tofu is mashed — the difference is more one of texture than flavor, so the choice is yours.
-See a slew of ways to vary this scramble with other vegetables following the recipe box.
-Recipe adapted from Vegan Holiday Kitchen by Nava Atlas.
+Make sure to see a slew of ways to vary this scramble with other vegetables following the recipe box.

 - Broccoli: Before starting the scramble, combine 1 to 1 1/2 cups finely chopped broccoli and a small amount of water (just enough to keep the pan moist) in the skillet you intend to use for the scramble, and sauté over medium heat, stirring frequently, until bright green.
 Drain off any excess liquid.
 Transfer to a plate or bowl, then add to the scramble in step 4.